I've done it, and I think most everybody can... but...

 When you get your food in smoothies, or in a form where it doesn't need much chewing, your vagus nerve gets lazy, and your innards don't know what's coming...

 Food, different kinds of food, need different kinds of digestive juices...
 Wrong juices: severe health consequences.
-Consequences like depleting your own bone mineral content... brittle bones are the result of demineralized bones because of wrong eating, because of the vagus nerve not being active.
+Consequences like depleting your own bone mineral content...
+Brittle bones are the result of demineralized bones because of wrong eating, because of the vagus nerve not being active, or you eating proteins without appetite... or with carbs.

-Your half-educated, half-unconscious relationship with your body is abusive, and you will have to learn a lot of stuff, re-learn all the b.s. you think you know, and treat your body with respect.
+Your half-educated, half-unconscious relationship with your body is abusive, and you will have to learn a lot of stuff, unlearn all the b.s. you think you know, and treat your body with respect.

 I am not going to spend the time now, so I am guessing: